kohana/userguide/guide/zh-cn/tutorials.urls.md

     $this->request->param('key_name');

 The [Request::param] method takes an optional second argument to specify a default return value in case the key is not set by the route.
-If no arguments are given, all parameters are returned as an associative array.
+If no arguments are given, all keys are returned as an associative array.

-### 公约
+### 约定

 The established convention is to either place your custom routes in the `MODPATH/<module>/init.php` file of your module if the routes belong to a module, or simply insert them into the `APPPATH/bootstrap.php` file above the default route if they are specific to the application.
 Of course, they could also be included from an external file or even generated dynamically.

 ## URLs

-Along with Kohana's powerful routing capabilities are included some methods for generating URLs for your routes uris.
+Along with Kohana's powerful routing capabilities are included some methods for generating URLs for your routes' uris.
 You can always specify your uris as a string using [URL::site] to create a full URL like so:

     URL::site('admin/edit/user/'.$user_id);